About Sarah Pete

 PERSONAL STUFF

-I have my “woo woo” moments - born on the cusp of Capricorn and Aquarius, I have a Leo Moon and Gemini Rising.
-I’m learning Tarot and have practiced yoga for a number of years.
+I have my “woo woo” moments—born on the cusp of Capricorn and Aquarius, with a Leo Moon and Gemini Rising.
+I’m diving deeper into Tarot, and I’ve been practicing yoga for years—a grounding ritual that keeps me balanced and centered.

 What else do you want to know?
 I’m an open book – let’s chat!